- Posted by Christine Jones in Insurance explained

 - No Comments

-In recent weeks the UK has again seen some dramatic incidents of flooding, and not just in areas traditionally considered susceptible to flooding.
+The threat of floods has increased significantly in recent years, and these rough waters don’t appear to be leaving us anytime soon.
 If you have been affected by flooding you will know the devastation and disruption it can cause to you and your business.

 Over 5 million people in England and Wales and 100,000 people in Scotland live or work in areas at risk from coastal or river flooding.
 Many more are at risk of flash flooding caused by torrential downpours.